 For this reason, it helps you to understand that success rates are improving all the time.

 Please be aware that these are success rates for actual pregnancies, not live birth rates.
 Live birth success rates are often 10-15% on the percentage given above.
 Naturally, success rates are mostly dictated by age, health and fertility history.

 What is the standard IVF cost of treatment?

 When it comes to the IVF cost today, too, you will be happy to know that the price is much more affordable today.
-However, it still depends when and where you go.
-For example, the cost of a treatment from one nation to the next can be hugely different from one another.
+However, it still depends where you go.
+For example, the cost from one nation to the next can be hugely different from one another.

 It’s important to remember that, as Fertility Treatment does need to be cost-effective to be viable.

 Just remember that the cost in one nation is different to that of another nation: perhaps even the country next door.
 There is no universal, agreed-upon rate for IVF.

 Should you go for fertility treatment abroad?

-Understanding the benefits of undertaking IVF abroad is always a worthwhile experience.
+Understanding the benefits of undertaking IVF in another country is always a worthwhile experience.
 You should always look to fully understand the options open to you both at home and abroad.